SanguPackage/Script/readme.md

     savePath := "yourFullPathHere" ;this is a comment

 This (Autohotkey) means the script can currently only be assembled on a Windows machine.
-(This was perhaps not really tought through:).
+(This was perhaps not really thought through:).
 If a non Windows person wants to join the project, I'm sure we can come up with a solution that works for both environments :)

 Contributing